perfecting the taper

 Rest: Allow your body to cycle into as deep a state of rest as the event requires.
 For an endurance event, allow yourself to go to the state of rest where you're peeing a lot, sleeping more than normal, and don't feel motivation to train.
 Ideally, the body cycles through this state and back into an impatience for movement and more normal sleep patterns prior to the event.
 In addition to what one might normally think of as rest such as less training and more sleeping, try to eliminate excess items from your calendar or take a couple preparatory days off from work.
 Time away from stress, even productive or good stress, is necessary to allow your mind to prepare.

 Insulation: Perhaps the least-practiced and most important part of tapering.
 To allow the most regenerative pre-event experience, this introvert avoids excess social contact, introductions to new people, new experiences, and most media during the taper period.
-Take a social media vacation in advance of your event - and delete the dang apps off your phone so you don't cheat.
-According to the event, it may also be nice to insulate oneself from the cold in order to prepare for some extended time out in the elements - this provides a time of coziness to harken back to when chilled to the bone and moving.
+According to the event, it may also be nice to insulate oneself from the cold in order to prepare for some extended time out in the elements--this provides a time of coziness to harken back to when chilled to the bone and moving.
 This period is a safe island isolated from the intensity of training and event.

-Self-care: Good self-care is always a key to high athletic achievement, but becomes acutely so in this final period.
+Self care: Good self-care is always a key to high athletic achievement, but becomes acutely so in this final period.
 Through your final massage and acupuncture visits, note your body's energetic tank filling, perhaps even track it in your training journal.
 Depending on the seriousness of the event, consider updated blood work and a visit with your primary care doctor to be sure everything is in prime order.
 Continue your meditation practice, even deepen it at this time.
 Use delicious, whole foods to nourish the body and mind.
-For my clients who are in the know, the Owl Eyes exercise is indicated at this time.

 Reaffirmation: In your meditations and lucidity sessions, visualize the exact sequence of your project, fly over the mountain you're about to climb, or let your feet touch the bends in the trail you'll travel.
 Feel yourself strong and vital as you complete your event and imagine the states of mind you'll need to cultivate for each stage of performance.
 You've committed to preparation for this event now review the goal and your path.
 This practice helps me see how far I've come and instills in me greater confidence in my ability to achieve the impossible.

 I hope you've found this useful.
-If you'd like to learn more, visit my Coaching page and sign up for a consult on the topic of recovery.
-Resting is a vital element of athletic progression and I'm happy to lead you through these steps.
+If you'd like to learn more, shoot me an email at firstname.lastname@example.org.
+Resting is an important element of athletic progression and I'm happy to lead you through these steps.